Install ToolHive

 sudo rm /usr/local/bin/thv

-Remove the binary from your $GOPATH
+Remove the binary from your $GOPATH:

 rm $(go env GOPATH)/bin/thv